 This remarkable animal has lost 91% of its historical range.
-Less than 7000 of them remain in the wild and that number is plummeting at a terrible rate.
+Cheetahs are close to extinction, with less than 7000 of them remaining in the wild, and that number is plummeting at a terrible rate.

 This species could be an example of over-specialization.
-By making such extreme adaptions for a sole purpose (speed), cheetah no longer have the diverse skills necessary to thrive in a changing environment.
+By making such extreme adaptations for a sole purpose (speed), cheetahs no longer have the diverse skills necessary to thrive in a changing environment.

 Less wilderness also means increased competition.
-More predators are found in close proximity and cheetah are unable to defend themselves, so they are forced into the outer reaches of a wilderness of a protected area.
+More predators are found in close proximity, and cheetahs are unable to defend themselves, so they are forced into the outer reaches of a wilderness of a protected area.

 Where to See Cheetah in the Wild?

 Less than 7000 is a harrowing figure, so you should get to Africa quickly while these incredible animals still remain in the wild.

 How Fast is a Cheetah?

 A cheetah is one of the fastest creatures on Earth.
 Just how fast can a cheetah run?
 These majestic animals can hit top speeds of over 60 mph in a couple of strides.
 However, their numbers are dwindling in the wild.